 Credit Supply, Firms, and Earnings Inequality

-We study the distributional effects of a monetary policy-induced firm-level credit supply shock on individual wages and employment.
-To this end, we construct a novel dataset that links worker employment histories to firms' bank credit relationships in Germany.
-We document that firms in relationships with banks that were more exposed to the introduction of negative monetary policy rates in 2014 experience a relative reduction in credit supply.
-A negative credit supply shock in turn is associated with lower firm-level average wages and employment.
-These effects are concentrated among distinct worker groups within firms.
-Initially lower-paid workers are more likely to be fired, while initially higher-paid workers see relative wage declines.
-At the same time, wages fall by more at initially higher-paying firms.
-Consequently, wage inequality within and between firms decreases.
-Our results suggest that firm credit has important distributional consequences in the labor market.
+We study the distributional consequences of monetary policy-induced credit supply in the labor market.
+To this end, we construct a novel dataset that links worker employment histories to firm financials and banking relationships in Germany.
+Firms in relationships with banks that are more exposed to the introduction of negative interest rates in 2014 experience a relative contraction in credit supply, associated with lower average wages and employment.
+These effects are heterogeneous within and between firms.
+Within firms, initially lower-paid workers are more likely to leave employment, while initially higher-paid workers see a relative decline in wages.
+Between firms, wages fall by more at initially higher-paying employers.
+In this way, credit affects the distribution of pay and employment in line with predictions of an equilibrium model with both credit and search frictions.

-Keywords: Credit Supply, Passthrough, Employment, Wages, Earnings Inequality, Worker and Firm Heterogeneity, Linked Employer-Employee Data, Bank Relationships, Monetary Policy, Negative Interest Rates
+Keywords: Wages, Employment, Worker and Firm Heterogeneity, Monetary Policy, Negative Interest Rates

 JEL Classification: J31, E24, J23, G21, E51

 Suggested Citation: Suggested Citation